MathandPhysicsStuff/Project-Euler/README.md

 - c
 - python
 - haskell
-- rust

-Hopefully this is usefull to someone.
+Hopefully this is useful to someone.